OopyDoopy/ReShade-Centralized/README.md

 ## Features:
 - Install ReShade and deploy .dlls as symlinks (this is why the program needs admin privileges)
+- Supports installing official ReShade dll files or modified ones
-- Download/Update a central shader respository.
+- Download/Update a central shader respository and create all necessary preset and screenshot folders
 - Generate reshade.ini file based on the ReShade Centralized folder you set.

 ## Planned Improvements: